Rhapsody (operating system): User interface

 Rhapsody's user interface was considered preliminary, with the developer previews focusing on the system's underlying architecture.
-Its user interface was a blend of the OPENSTEP UI and Mac OS 8's Platinum UI, with the latter originating with the cancelled Copland prototype.
-Developer Release 1 (DR1) does not have Mac OS's Finder, and has OPENSTEP's Workspace Manager, Shelf, and column view.
-The Shelf was eliminated in favor of OPENSTEP's Dock; and Finder was added, inheriting column view.
+Its user interface was a blend of the OPENSTEP for Mach UI and Mac OS 8's Platinum UI, with the latter originating with the cancelled Copland prototype.
+Developer Release 1 (DR1) does not have Mac OS's Finder, and has OPENSTEP for Mach's Workspace Manager, Shelf, and column view.
+The Shelf was eliminated in favor of OPENSTEP for Mach's Dock; and Finder was added, inheriting column view.

 Reception

 Developers were "impressed" and "enthusiastic" about Apple's plans, but, with Copland in mind, many were skeptical of Apple's ability to deliver on these plans, and the Macintosh's declining sales raised doubts about Apple's odds of survival.
 As a result, "many" developers were unwilling to commit to rewriting their apps for Rhapsody, which posed a chicken-and-egg problem, since Rhapsody would not be commercially successful without apps rewritten to take advantage of its new features.

 Technology columnist Walt Mossberg observed that many third-party developers were already abandoning the Mac due to its shrinking market share, and that NeXTSTEP's lack of consumer applications, combined with the need to rewrite apps for Rhapsody, "[made] buying a Mac a relatively risky investment" compared to buying a Windows 95 or Windows NT computer.

 To assuage developers' concerns, Apple announced in May 1997 that it would add support for Yellow Box apps to Mac OS, to make the transition from Mac OS smoother.
 However, the same month, Apple announced in an SEC filing that contrary to its previous earnings guidance, it would fail to return to profitability by the fourth quarter of fiscal year 1997 (ending in September), and that it expected Macintosh net sales to continue to decline.
 In Q4 FY1997, quarterly Macintosh sales declined from 932,000 to 625,000 year-over-year, and Apple had an operating loss of $24 million (though it still had $1.45 billion in cash).
 Shortly before the August 6, 1997 Macworld Expo Boston, Amelio tried to obtain a commitment from Microsoft to release Office for Rhapsody, but Bill Gates refused.
 Some small developers announced Rhapsody ports of their apps, including Stone Design's Create, Anderson Financial systems' PasteUp, Onyshuk & Associates' Glyphix, OpenBase, and Dantz Development's Retrospect.

 In February 1998, Macworld columnist David Pogue wrote: